Tata Chemicals Europe: 19th century

 The company was originally formed as a partnership in 1873 by John Brunner and Ludwig Mond.
 While this partnership recorded a loss of £4,300 during its first year, it was able to turn a profit of £2,045 in the following year.
-During 1984, they had built Winnington Works in Northwich, Cheshire and produced their first soda ash.
+During 1874, they had built Winnington Works in Northwich, Cheshire and produced their first soda ash.
 The business was incorporated as a limited company in 1881.

 Within 20 years the business had become the largest producer of soda ash in the world.

+20th century

 In 1911, it acquired soap and fat manufacturer Joseph Crosfield and Sons and Gossage, another soap company that owned palm plantations.
 During 1917, the company's trinitrotoluene (TNT) factory in Silvertown, London exploded as a result of a fire.
-In 1919, it sold the soap and chemical businesses to Lever Brothers.

-During 1924, Brunner Mond acquired the Magadi Soda Company of Kenya; two years later, Brunner Mond was one of the four main companies – along with British Dyestuffs Corporation, Nobel's Explosives, and the United Alkali Company – which took part in the merger which created the massive industrial combine Imperial Chemical Industries (ICI).
-Alfred Mond – son of Ludwig and Chairman of Brunner Mond – was a key figure along with Harry McGowan of Nobel's in bringing this merger about.
-The Brunner Mond business was absorbed into the Alkali Group of ICI, becoming one of the largest and most successful companies in the world (ICI acquired Crosfield and Gossage's chemicals business from Unilever in 1997.)
-The Alkali Group became the Alkali Division in 1951.
-This merging with the Runcorn-based General Chemicals Division in 1964 to form Mond Division.
-This became the Soda Ash Products (Group) of ICI Chemicals and Polymers from 1986 until divestment.